purplebricks/pat/docs/getting-started.md

 title: Getting Started
 ---

-# Getting Started

 These guides should be enough to get you up and running.

-## Starter Guides
+# Starter Guides

 These are the 101 guides, you'll want to have a read of these as you're exploring the API.

+ - [Hello World .Net Core](hello-world-dotnetcore.html) - A guide to creating your very first pub/sub app with Pat in .Net Core.
- - [Hello World](hello-world.html) - A guide to creating your very first pub/sub app with Pat.
+ - [Hello World .Net Framework](hello-world-netframework.html) - A guide to creating your very first pub/sub app with Pat the full in .Net Framework.
  - [Encrypted Messages](encrypted-messages) - How to send and receive encrypted messages through Pat.
  - [Rate Limiting](rate-limiting.html) - How to rate limit your subscriber.
+ - [Handling Failure](handling-failure.html) - How to handle failures in your subscriber.

-## Production Readiness
+# Production Readiness

 Now that you're happy you like Pat (and we hope you do) you'll want to start thinking about how you're going to run it in production.